I’m a Product Designer at Shelter Insurance, focused on creating commercial and enterprise applications.

 Iron Diner is a live‑action multiplayer game set inside a physical 1950s diner, where players complete real actions under time pressure and watch their results play out across a network of connected digital screens.

 The game is built around a simple but technically complex idea: a physical cup becomes a data point.
 Players carry RFID-chipped cups through the diner, collecting ingredients at physical stations.
-Every cup tap triggers a live update across three screens at once — the station screen, the solo player screen, and the ensemble display showing each team's progress.
+Every cup tap triggers a live update across three screens at once: the station screen, the solo player screen, and the ensemble display showing each team's progress.
 Two competing teams.
-Three rounds of five minutes—one shared system with no room for error.
+Three rounds of five minutes with one shared system and no room for error.

 Scope: